 So many florals, so little time!
-When it comes to floral essential oils, there are more options than petals on a rose.
-With a garden—or cupboard—full of blooms, how do you know which floral oils to try?
+When it comes to a floral essential oil, there are more options than petals on a rose.
+With a garden—or cupboard—full of blooms, how do you know which floral essential oil to try?

-To make the task a tad easier, we pruned the list of our floral favourites.
+To make the task a tad easier, we pruned the list of the floral oils that are our favourites.
 We also included a few fun facts and different ways to use each floral scent to round out this botanical blog post.

 Bring on the bouquet!

 Fun fact: Blue Tansy is often used in high-end, luxury beauty products.

 What sets it apart: Though the flower is bright yellow, Blue Tansy oil is an exquisitely rich shade of sapphire.
 Keep this in mind when using this floral essential oil—its colour may stain surfaces, fabric, and skin.
 Unless you want the colour to blossom on your bed linens, always dilute Blue Tansy when using it topically.